laggykiller/sticker-convert/README.md

 ### Getting telegram user_id
 `user_id` needed for uploading Telegram stickers.
 Note that the user_id should be from a real account, not from the bot account.
+(Note: If you don't want to do this, you can still upload stickers manually by using this: https://t.me/stickers)

 Follow instruction from this post: https://stackoverflow.com/a/52667196